Analysis | With urgent problems facing him, Biden cannot afford early missteps

 The initial rounds of appointments to his administration point to how Biden is thinking.
 For his White House inner core and the principal members of his national security team, he is turning to trusted advisers, along with a smattering (so far at least) of newcomers.
 They are well experienced, perhaps as much as any new team in memory.
 His advisers say the administration ultimately will reflect the diversity of the country in all ways.

 They also have been described as having the makings of a third Obama administration, a critique those around Biden are eager to challenge.
 “There’s been some critical reporting that this is just Obama 2.0,” said Sen. Christopher A. Coons (D-Del.).
 “I don’t think that’s accurate.
-We’re in a different time. … There is a different configuration of people and Joe is a different principal [than Obama].”
+We’re in a different time. . . .
+There is a different configuration of people and Joe is a different principal [than Barack Obama].”

 Added Ted Kaufman, who earlier helped shape the updated legislation that governs presidential transitions and is now co-chair of the Biden-Harris transition team: “This is not going to turn into a reprise of the Obama administration.”